All about cycling in the Netherlands

 In an earlier post I had already shown you this type of roundabout, but the Amsterdam roundabout is an example in a more urban setting.

 A turbo-roundabout is usually several lanes wide and has a very special spiral shape.
 The aim of turbo-roundabouts is to get the traffic flow into a higher speed.
 For that reason it has been made impossible to change lanes on the roundabout itself with a physical division between the lanes.
 Sometimes with only a narrow divider, but sometimes simply by (a lot of) space.
 This eliminates weaving conflicts and that makes that traffic can flow very fast.
-In the Dutch situation a turbo-roundabout always has separate cycling infra at some distance, often grade separated.
+That high-speed motor traffic makes cycling on such roundabouts impossible.
+So in the Dutch situation a turbo-roundabout always has separate cycling infrastructure at some distance, often grade separated.
 Sometimes, on level crossings, cyclists have to give way to motor traffic entering and leaving the roundabout.
 Because of the high speeds and the multiple lanes, that can be a difficult undertaking.
 The Dutch Cyclists’ Union is therefore not happy with turbo-roundabouts combined with at-grade crossings, especially in the built-up area.
 One such Turbo-roundabout in Eindhoven is notorious.
 The turbo-roundabout proposed in Bedford doesn’t even have separate cycling infra!
 Cyclists are expected to use the roundabout.
 Given the fact that due to the dividers and the narrow lanes, traffic is unable to overtake cyclists, that is a recipe for disaster!

 ‘Ordinary’ Roundabout (without priority for cyclists)